Stylistic Evolution and LLM Neutrality in Singlish Language: Results

-Given the interoperability of the handcrafted feature vectors, we computed the absolute SHapley Additive exPlanations (SHAP) feature importance scores \citep{lundberg2017unified} to identify contributors to diachronic discriminability.
+We calculated the absolute SHapley Additive exPlanations (SHAP) feature importance scores \citep{lundberg2017unified} of the handcrafted features to identify contributors to diachronic discriminability.
 The mean absolute SHAP values and statistical tests are reported in Appendix \ref{tab:shap_feature_stats}.
-Overall, from Figure \ref{shap-values} we observe that most features exhibited a steadily increasing importance across the decade of text messages, reflecting their cumulative role in capturing diachronic divergence.
+Overall, from Figure \ref{shap-values}, we observe that most features have a steadily increasing importance across the decade of text messages, reflecting their cumulative role in capturing diachronic divergence.
 Among these, length related features (i.e., length\_char, length\_word, avg\_word\_len) were the most influential, with character length exhibiting the steepest increase.

 A second tier of features, including repeated-character words, Unicode emojis, ASCII emoticons, reduplication, and the particles \textit{leh} and \textit{lah}, displayed lower (SHAP $< 0.10$) but statistically significant contributions.
-In contrast, most other Singlish particles exhibited statistically non-significant trends over time, suggesting that although they function as stable identity markers of Singlish, they are weak predictors of temporal variation.
+In contrast, most other Singlish particles exhibited statistically non-significant trends over time, suggesting that though they function as stable identity markers of Singlish, they are weak predictors of temporal variation.